nwpulverizer/AstroWebsite/src/pages/posts/more-writing.md

 tags: ["blogging", "academics", "learning in public"]
 ---

+This article is mostly for myself and will be short and to the point.
+TLDR: I need to write more.

 # Deliberate practice

 As a graduate student, a large part of my job is writing.
 I can't say I am particularly good at it.
 I have avoided it my whole academic career up until this point.
 I have written papers for classes and have a few non-first author publications to my name but that is about it.
 I intend to use my writing on my website as intentional practice for my scientific writing.
 I am spread thin now to say the least, but I need the practice.
 This post is a public commitment to publishing an article once a week.
 If for whatever reason you are browsing this website, and you do not see a post from me, pester me in the comments.
 I use something called utterances for comments, which requires a GitHub account.
 If you do not have one, it's not complicated to sign in with Google.